Running of the Bulls

 New Britain, CT, United States

 What do a third-century saint, giant puppets and stampeding bulls have in common?
 They are all part of the Festival of San Fermín in Pamplona, Spain.
-It was originally only a two-day event but now runs for one week every year starting on July 6th.
+It was originally only a two-day event but now runs for nine days every year starting on July 6.

 It’s All About the Race